tdh1/whole-foods-autobuy/README.md

 3. Run the script: `python3 WFAutobuy.py`

 ## Usage
-1. Select the refresh interval using the slider
+1. Select the refresh interval using the slider (recommend between 20-30 seconds)
 2. Uncheck the enable box if you want to complete the purchase manually after a time slot is found.
 3. Enable any notifications as desired.
 4. Click start to start the search.
 This will download chromedriver if necessary and then launch a new automated Chrome session.